Saint Kitts and Nevis national football team: 2010–present

 Qualifying directly to the second round of the 2014 qualifiers, Saint Kitts and Nevis was drawn in Group D along with Canada, Puerto Rico and Saint Lucia.
 They finished in 3rd place, with 7 points.
 It was only defeated by Canada in Toronto (4–0).
 In the 2018 World Cup qualifiers, Saint Kitts and Nevis defeated the Turks and Caicos Islands in the first round by a lofty aggregate 12–4 before falling in the second phase, at the hands of El Salvador, 6–3 on aggregate, but not before obtaining a 2–2 draw at home.
 In November 2015, they played 2 friendlies against European teams, Andorra (1–0) and Estonia (0–3).
 Devaughn Elliott scored the only goal in the victory over Andorra, becoming the first St. Kitts and Nevis player to score against a European side.
 The result was also the first away victory for a CFU team over a European side on their home soil.

 In October 2016, it reached its highest ranking in the FIFA world ranking (73rd place) thanks to its good performance in the 2nd round of the 2017 Caribbean Cup of Nations qualifiers.
-However, two defeats against French Guiana (0-1) and Haiti at home (0-2 a.e.t.) stopped the Sugar Boyz in the 3rd round of these qualifiers.
+However, two defeats against French Guiana (0–1) and Haiti at home (0–2 a.e.t.) stopped the Sugar Boyz in the 3rd round of these qualifiers.
 The year ends with a 1–1 draw in Basseterre against Estonia on November 19, 2016, in a friendly match, one year after playing against the same team in Tallinn.

 In June 2017, the team went on a second European tour and played Armenia on June 4 in Yerevan and Georgia three days later in Tbilisi.
-Both games ended in equally bad losses, 5-0 and 3–0, respectively.
-St. Kitts and Nevis continues its pattern of international tours and travels in August 2017 to Mumbai to meet Mauritius and India in a friendly tournament, the 2017 Hero Tri-Nation Series.
+Both games ended in equally bad losses, 5–0 and 3–0, respectively.
+St. Kitts and Nevis continued its pattern of international tours and travels in August 2017 to Mumbai to meet Mauritius and India in a friendly tournament, the 2017 Hero Tri-Nation Series.
 Both matches ended in draws acquired by the same score of one goal each.

-The Sugar Boyz will meet Andorra again on March 25, 2022, six and a half years after their only confrontation, for a friendly match in Andorra la Vella.
-This time the Principality's selection wins against Saint Kitts and Nevis on its home stadium (1-0).
+The Sugar Boyz played Andorra again on March 25, 2022, six and a half years after their first confrontation, for a friendly match in Andorra la Vella.
+This time the Principality's selection won against Saint Kitts and Nevis on its home stadium (1–0).

-Fixtures and results
+They qualified for their first ever CONCACAF Gold Cup in 2023.